radarjd/sparki_learning/docs/sparki_learning_quick_reference.txt

 getBattery()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+	**depricated due to inaccuracies in 1.5.1 -- always returns -1**.
 Returns the current voltage of Sparki's batteries.
 ArcBotics reports that the underlying system call is unreliable, and as such any value returned by this function is suspect (a value < 2 should always be disregarded).
 If it is working, anything below around 4 is low.
 Should be just below 6 with new batteries.